 - Weeds compete with desired plants for space, water, light, and nutrients and can harbor insect pests and diseases. - Weed management is an integrated process where good cultural practices are employed to encourage desirable turfgrass ground cover, and where herbicides are intelligently selected and judiciously used.
-A successful weed management program consists of: - preventing weeds from being introduced into an area - using proper turfgrass management and cultural practices to promote vigorous, competitive turf - properly identifying weeds - properly selecting and using the appropriate herbicide, if necessary - Weeds are hosts for other pests such as plant pathogens, nematodes, and insects, and certain weeds can cause allergic reactions in humans. - Weeds reproduce from seed, root pieces, and special vegetative reproductive organs such as tubers, corms, rhizomes, stolons, or bulbs.
-People, animals, birds, wind, and water can distribute seeds. - Weeds complete their life cycles in either one growing season (annuals), two growing seasons (biennials), or three or more years (perennials).
+A successful weed management program consists of: - o preventing weeds from being introduced into an area - using proper turfgrass management and cultural practices to promote vigorous, competitive turf - o properly identifying weeds - o properly selecting and using the appropriate herbicide, if necessary - Weeds are hosts for other pests such as plant pathogens, nematodes, and insects, and certain weeds can cause allergic reactions in humans.

+- Weeds reproduce from seed, root pieces, and special vegetative reproductive organs such as tubers, corms, rhizomes, stolons, or bulbs.
+People, machinery, animals, birds, wind, and water can distribute seeds. - Weeds complete their life cycles in either one growing season (annuals), two growing seasons (biennials), or three or more years (perennials).
 Annuals that complete their life cycles from spring to fall are referred to as summer annuals.
-Those that complete their life cycles from fall to spring are winter annuals.
+Those that complete their life cycles from fall to spring are winter annuals. - Weeds are most easy to control when they are seedlings.

-- Proper weed identification is essential for effective management and control. - Select appropriate turf species or cultivars that are adapted to the prevalent environmental conditions to reduce weed encroachment that may lead to bare soils. - To prevent weed encroachment, adopt or maintain cultural practices that protect turfgrass from environmental stresses such as shade, drought, and extreme temperatures. - To reduce weed infestation, address improper turf management practices, such as the misuse of fertilizers and chemicals, improper mowing height or mowing frequency, and improper soil aeration, and physical damage and compaction from excessive traffic. - Proper fertilization is essential for turfgrasses to sustain desirable color, growth density, and vigor and to better resist diseases, weeds, and insects. - Avoid scalping; it reduces turf density, increasing weed establishment. - Weed-free materials should be used for topdressing. - Address damage from turfgrass pests such as diseases, insects, nematodes, and animals to prevent density/canopy loss to broadleaf weeds. - Record and map weed infestations to help identify site specific issues for preventative actions.
+- Proper weed identification is essential for effective management and control. - Select appropriate turf species or cultivars that are adapted to the prevalent environmental conditions to reduce weed encroachment that may lead to bare soils. - To prevent weed encroachment, adopt or maintain cultural practices that protect turfgrass from environmental stresses such as shade, drought, and extreme temperatures. - To reduce weed infestation, address improper turf management practices, such as the misuse of fertilizers and chemicals, improper mowing height or mowing

+- frequency, and improper soil aeration, and physical damage and compaction from excessive traffic. - Proper fertilization is essential for turfgrasses to sustain desirable color, growth density, and vigor and to better resist diseases, weeds, and insects. - Avoid scalping; it reduces turf density, increasing weed establishment, also adhere to the 1/3 rule of mowing keep a healthy turfgrass stand. - Weed-free materials should be used for topdressing. - Address damage from turfgrass pests such as diseases, insects, nematodes, and animals to prevent density/canopy loss. - Record and map weed infestations to help identify site specific issues for preventative actions.